The views expressed by the host on this program documented to be almost always right, 99.8.

 He's a good guy.

-There's uh in terms of the character and and morality, but so many of these Republicans have been What I think effectively is poisoned by the inside the beltway mode of thinking, which is it's the establishment versus everybody else in the country.
+In terms of the character and morality, but so many of these Republicans have been what I think effectively is poisoned by the Inside the Beltway mode of thinking, which is it's the establishment versus everybody else in the country.

 Because what that means is they really believe the American people are blaming them for everything that's gone on in the last seven years, and their fingerprints aren't on anything, sadly.